-Starts at 12 pm, limited to 64 entries.
-After 4 of the 8 qualifying rounds, there will be a 30-min break.
-There will be another 30 min break after qualifying is over.
+Starts at 2 pm, check in at 1:30 pm, limited to 100 entries.
+After 5 of the 10 qualifying rounds, there will be a 30-min break.
+There will be another 30-min break after qualifying is over.
 Log into http://Matchplay.events/ to see your groupings, enter results for you group, and follow along with the event.

 Scoring will be IFPA which awards 7,5,3,1 points for 4 player groups, and 7,4,1 scoring for 3 player groups.

-The top 16 players after the 8 qualifying rounds will make A finals.
+The top 24 players after the 10 qualifying rounds will make A finals.
 The next 16 players will make B finals.
+Qualifying will end approximately at 7:30pm and finals will start at 8pm and will finish approximately at 11:30pm.
 There will be no IFPA ranking restrictions on making the finals.

-A division Finals - this will be matchplay with no byes.
+A division Finals - top 8 will get a bye.
 16 will play in the quarter finals.
 Each group will play 3 games using the same IFPA scoring as qualifying.
 The top two players from each group will advance to the next round.
-Then the final 8 will play in the semifinals with the same rules with the top two from each group advancing to the final 4.
+First two rounds will be played Saturday night and the final two rounds will be played on Sunday starting at 10am and finishing approximately at 2pm Sunday.
+The final 8 will play in the semifinals with the same rules with the top two from each group advancing to the final 4.
 The final four will play 3 more games to decide the winner.

 B division finals - Same format as A division.
 B Division will play along with A Division and will not be able to play the same banks that were already chosen by A. See A finals above for the order in which B groups choose.